By Guest Author Rachel E. Brooks

 The Japanese phrase, “ichi-go ichi-e,” meaning “one opportunity, one encounter” captures the once-in-a-lifetime opportunity experiences like this program are.
 The TOMODACHI-Mitsui & Co.
 Leadership Program creates a robust professional network among rising business and government leaders in Japan and the U.S., choosing young professionals looking to further U.S.-Japan relations and raise awareness about key policies and issues for the two countries.
 Selected through a competitive process, the delegations represent professional, geographic, and gender diversity.
 In my year, U.S. delegates represented a mix of public and private sectors and came from spaces such as Toyota Research Institute, American Jewish Committee, Tuck School of Business at Dartmouth, Harvard Business School, and Penske Truck Leasing and places such as Denver, Dallas, Oklahoma City, and New York.
 This program brings together the perfect intersection of businesses, government and society to bolster U.S.-Japan relations.
 If you plan to apply, be sure to demonstrate how you will contribute to the diversity and dynamics of the cohort.
 Highlight your achievements and showcase an authentic commitment to U.S.-Japan relations, cultural exchange, and the program’s themes of innovation, entrepreneurship and leadership.

 For the 2018 program in Miyagi Prefecture and Tokyo, we fit a month’s worth of content into one short week.
 Our delegation witnessed Tohuku’s resilience from Onagawa’s entrepreneurial spirit to Inshinomaki’s innovation.
-We felt the spirit of “Ganbaru Ishinomaki” through an increase in volunteerism from all over Japan to help those affected by disaster.
+We felt the spirit of “Ganbaru Ishinomaki” through an increase in volunteerism from all over Japan to help those affected by a disaster.
 We saw the Ishinomaki Future Support Association use technology to tell their story and educate others, and we met with female leaders in Japan and heard about their triumphs and challenges.
-We saw innovation in the chairman of Haneda Airport’s vision to embrace robotics, how J-Seed Ventures used entrepreneurship to address the president and CEO’s frustrations in society, and Uniqlo’s hope to expand ecommerce and unite the world with fashion.
+We saw innovation in the chairman of Haneda Airport’s vision to embrace robotics, how J-Seed Ventures used entrepreneurship to address the president and CEO’s frustrations in society, and Uniqlo’s hope to expand eCommerce and unite the world with fashion.
 We even fit in a tour of Urakasumi sake brewery to examine their business model and sample their offerings.

 I am grateful to Mitsui & Co., TOMODACHI Initiative, and U.S.-Japan Council for this opportunity last summer and eager to promote this meaningful opportunity to other young professionals invested in the future of U.S.-Japan relations.
 If the TOMODACHI-Mitsui & Co.
 Leadership Program sounds like something that aligns with your interests, values, and goals, I encourage you to apply for this year’s cohort.
 The U.S. delegation will visit Fukushima Prefecture and Tokyo in July, and the Japanese delegation will visit Silicon Valley and Washington, D.C. in September.
 Find out more and confirm eligibility here.
 U.S. applicants should apply by April 4, and Japanese applicants should apply by April 18 through this link.
 Please feel free to reach out with any questions for this application cycle or future cycles.
 Ichi-go ichi-e.